 - Educate yourself about how various building materials can be recycled rather than thrown in a landfill.

 - Motivate yourself by understanding the advantages of used, recycled, and salvaged supplies.

 When it comes to bamboo flooring vs hardwood, the choice you make impacts your home (and the planet) for years to come, so getting it right the first time is critical.
 Some people are split down the middle and have no clue what path they should take.
 If you can relate to that, stop thinking about it and call a flooring expert to help you make a final decision.
-If you live in the greater Denver area, contact us — we are happy to help find the right option for you.
+If you live in the greater Denver area, contact us — we are happy to help find the best hardwood floors for you.